-All twenty annual surveys at the Opunake Beach site have illustrated very high bacteriological water quality, well within existing guidelines for recreational beaches, including single sample criteria (MfE, 2003).
-Neither the single sample enterococci 'Alert' nor two sample 'Action' criteria was exceeded during the 2013-2014 bathing season.
-No exceedances of the two consecutive sample 'Action' mode nor the single sample 'Alert' mode were recorded during this period at nearby Middleton Bay.
+All 21 annual surveys at the Opunake Beach site have illustrated very high bacteriological water quality, well within existing guidelines for recreational beaches, including single sample criteria (MfE, 2003).
+Neither the single sample enterococci 'Alert' nor two sample 'Action' criteria was exceeded during the 2014-2015 bathing season.
+No exceedances of the two consecutive sample 'Action' mode but one isolated exceedance of the single sample 'Alert' mode were recorded during this period at nearby Middleton Bay.
 Coincidentally, there were no discharges of comminuted sewage from the ocean outfall over this period.